RiccardoVib/NeuralOSC/README.md

 # How To Train and Run Inference

-This code relies on tensorflow.
+This code relies on TensorFlow.
 First, install Python dependencies:
 ```
 cd ./code